 Watch a short video to hear comments from one of the properties completed in Phase 1 here.

 Phase 2: has been completed.
 Many of the properties along St James Street have new Victorian style hardwood shop fronts, and new sash windows.
-The buildings have been haxcked out and the stonework cleaned.
+The buildings have seen inappropriate and deteriorating mortar hacked out and the stonework cleaned.
 Once prepped they have been repointed using a hot lime mortar mix, a traditional mortar favoured for its ability to reduce damp ingress and to allow the building to breathe.
 All of the shop fronts have been painted in traditional colours from historic Bacup streetscenes.
 The colour for each building has been specifically chosen by the Conservation Officer and represents the types of colours used through the years by specific businesses; each building is as unique now as when it was being built.

-Phase 3a and 3b works are nearing completion and the transformation has been outstanding.
+Phase 3a and 3b: works are complete with some minor snagging ongoing.
+The transformation has been outstanding.
 The shops are evolving on a daily basis and the building repairs are now almost complete.
-Continuing the sucess of the second pahse of properties, the remaining buildings also St James Street have also seen their architectural features restored.
-Another feature that has been included is the ornate gates and railings manufactured and installed by local company, Park Mill, which has replaced the roller shutters for the external protection of the building.
+Continuing the sucess of the second phase of properties, the remaining buildings along St James Street have also seen their architectural features restored.
+Another feature that has been included is the ornate gates and railings manufactured and installed by local company, Park Mill Engineering, which has replaced the roller shutters for the external protection of the building.
 These gates and railings sit along side thicker, tougher glass and also internal lattice shutters.

 Here is Steve, from Broxton Signs (based in Weir), using the traditional method of hand painting the sign for D&A Gregory & Sons.

 The THI project is also working in partnership with Lancashire County Council to deliver a public realm improvement scheme.
 Please click here for more information.
-The public realm enhancements are very nearly completed but the transformation of Bacup has been tangible.
+The public realm enhancements were completed in Novemeber 2018.
+The feedback from the changes and enhancements has been very complementary Bacup Town centre has become a much more pedestrian friendly town for residents and visitors alike.